A B O U T

 Stratton was trained in fiber and painting, with an MFA in studio art.
 In 2003 she co-founded the artist-run organization, Threewalls (Chicago), where she was artistic and then executive director for 12 years.
 At Threewalls, she organized exhibitions with over 100 artists, including Cauleen Smith, William Cordova, Claire Pentecost, Dani Leventhal, Betsy Odom, Edie Fake, Zach Cahill and Daniel Barrow.
 With Threewalls she co-created The Propeller Fund award in collaboration with Gallery 400 for artist’s self-organizing; conceived and published 4 volumes of PHONEBOOK, a national guide to grass-roots and artist-run organizations across the US; and co-organized the first Hand-in-Glove conference which would lead to the co-founding of Common Field (2013-2021), a national organization in support of artist-focused organizations.

-She teaches at The School of the Art Institute of Chicago, where she now serves as the Director of the Post-Baccalaureate Certificate Program in Painting and Drawing.
-Previously she was core faculty in the Warren Wilson MA in Critical & Historical Craft Studies as well as a Critical Studies Fellow at The Cranbrook Academy of Art.
+Stratton has taught at The School of the Art Institute of Chicago since 2005, where she currently serves as the coordinator of the Post-Baccalaureate Certificate Program in Painting and Drawing.
+She has been core faculty in the Warren Wilson MA in Critical & Historical Craft Studies as well as a Critical Studies Fellow at The Cranbrook Academy of Art.
 She has written for artist monographs, exhibition catalogs, art journals and other publications throughout her career.

-Stratton is the Executive Director of Ox-Bow School of Art and Artists’ Residency in Saugatuck, MI.
-She lives in Saugatuck and Chicago.
+Stratton is the Executive Director of Ox-Bow School of Art and Artists’ Residency in Saugatuck, MI; splitting her time between Michigan and Chicago.

 ————————————————————————————